Yuka App Tried & Tested – My Honest Review

 Then I scanned some multigrain flakes, another product I consider to be low in sugar.
 Seeing the app give it an 84 out of 100 was great!
 It’s nice to have my choices validated by the app.

-The app proved to be quite versatile, giving a score to Lidl’s chickpeas (75/100) and even assessing cheese spread (unfortunately, it scored poorly) and spaghetti.
-However, when I tried scanning several other food items, I found that the app doesn’t have every product in its database, which meant some of my items didn’t come up with any information.
+However, when I tried scanning several other food items, I found that the app doesn’t have every product in its database.
+Some of my items didn’t come up with any information at all.

 Pros and cons of the Yuka app